 7 day Southern Ireland historical road trip itinerary

-The route includes castles and other historical sites in counties including Tipperary, Clare, Cork and Waterford, and would take at least 7 days to complete the trip.
+The route includes some of the best castles in Ireland, plus other historical sites in counties including Tipperary, Clare, Cork and Waterford, and would take at least 7 days to complete the trip.

 First on your stop would be Bunratty Castle and Folk Park in County Clare.
 This beautiful 15th century castle is located in County Clare and hosts a medieval banquet every evening which is worth booking.
 The Folk Park is a step-back-in-time and shows life in a 19th century Irish village.